Giona2/Compiled-Coding-Language/docs/modules/tokenizer.md

 ```
 ___

 The `Tokenizer` will iterate through each word.
-If it detects a type name, for example, it will retrieve the name, type (obviously), and what it's assigned to. (at the moment, this is pretty much all the compiler can do)
+If it detects a type name, for example, it will retrieve the name, type (obviously), and what it's assigned to
+*at the moment, this is pretty much all the compiler can do*

 Using the example above, the compiler would parse it accordingly...
 ```
 "int", "x", "=", "1", ";",